The Luck o' the Foolish: Plot

-Lacking the $500 Harry returns to his old job as a policeman on the beat.
+Lacking the $500, Harry returns to his old job as a policeman on the beat.
 The chief is on the other side of the road.
-He e echoes his stiff walk.
+Harry echoes his stiff walk.
 He waves but the Chief does not wave back.
 The Chief puts out his hand as if to shake before crossing the road but walks passed Harry to two women instead.

 Harry sits under a telegraph pole to eat his packed lunch - a sandwich.
-A worker above accidentally drops something into the sandwich just before Harry starts to eat.
+A worker above accidentally drops a package of chewing tobacco into the sandwich just before Harry starts to eat.
 Harry chews uncomfortably before spotting his mistake.
 He feels ill and sees double.
 He crawls into the middle of the road and is almost run over.
 He appears to be vomiting off-screen but we then see he is drinking from a drinking fountain.

 Harry is on night shift and is scared of the noises, including owls and howling dogs.

 Marcie is working as a seamstress for Maddie.
 Maddie steps outside and asks Harry to make the dog stop howling.
 He goes round the back and hides beside the pool.
 Dangerous Dan appears and shines a torch across the pool.

 Inside Maddie asks Marcie to stay for a party.
 Frank is there and drops Harry's wallet.
 Marcie puts on one of Maddie's gowns.
 Frank consoles her just as Harry comes in.
 Marcie is actually just stealing Harry's wallet back and tells him to go as soon as she gets it.
 Harry climbs to the roof.
 He sees Marcie through a window.
 She pulls the blind and he sees her silhouette as she takes her gown off to go home - he fears the worst and falls into the pool.

 Frank realises the wallet has gone and demands Marcie gives it back.
 Dangerous Dan comes in with two bombs.
 He throws one at Frank who ducks.
 It goes out of the window into the pool and blows Harry onto the balcony.
 Dan and Frank are fighting inside.
 Harry threatens them with the second bomb, they step back and fall off the balcony.
 Marcie show she has got the wallet back but then the second bomb goes off.
 They are blown across the sky and land on the telegraph pole above the Chief of Police.